jdh8/jdh8.org/_drafts/how-to-write-math-functions.md

 ### Programming language
-It is recommended to implement mathematical functions in C.  Its sparsity of sequence points allow long expressions to be evaluated in a fast and precise way.
-For instance, `a * b + c` can compile to a fused multiply–add for supporting platforms.
+It is recommended to implement mathematical functions in C.  Its contractions allow long expressions to be evaluated in a fast and precise way.
+For instance, `a * b + c` can compile to a fused multiply– add for supporting platforms.
 On the other hand, explicitly assign to an intermediate to force rounding.

 ```c
 // Nearest integer for a nonnegative argument